karthik-dineshkkkk/AskDoubt/README.md

   Go to Settings > Extensions > AskDoubt

-## Using The Extension
+### Using The Extension

 To use this extension, you will need an API key from GroqCloud.
 Follow the steps below to obtain and use your key:

-#1)Obtain an API Key:
+#### 1) Obtain an API Key:

-*Visit the GroqCloud website.
+* Visit the GroqCloud website.
-*If you don’t have an account, create one or sign up using your Google account.
+* If you don’t have an account, create one or sign up using your Google account.
-*Once logged in, click the "Create New Secret Key" button.
+* Once logged in, click the "Create New Secret Key" button.
-*Copy the generated API key.
+* Copy the generated API key.

-#2)Configure the Extension in VS Code:
+#### 2) Configure the Extension in VS Code:

-*Open Visual Studio Code.
+* Open Visual Studio Code.
-*Press Ctrl+Shift+P to open the command palette.
+* Press `Ctrl+Shift+P` to open the command palette.
-*Type API Key in the search bar of the command palette.
+* Type `API Key` in the search bar of the command palette.
-*Paste your Groq API key in the provided field and press Enter.
+* Paste your Groq API key in the provided field and press `Enter`.

-#3)Using the Extension:
+#### 3) Using the Extension:

-*Enter a query in the text editor.
+* Enter a query in the text editor.
-*Select the query text, right-click, and choose "AnswerIt" from the context menu.
+* Select the query text, right-click, and choose `AnswerIt` from the context menu.
-*The extension will retrieve the answer and insert it directly below the selected text in your editor.
+* The extension will retrieve the answer and insert it directly below the selected text in your editor.

 ## Development Tips